abap2UI5/docs/docs/development/model.md

   ENDMETHOD.
 ENDCLASS.
 ```
-For an example of local binding in action, see the value help use case in `Z2UI5_CL_DEMO_APP_002`.
+For an example of local binding in action, refer to the value help use case in `Z2UI5_CL_DEMO_APP_002`.

 ::: tip **Data in Public Attributes**
-When using One-Way or Two-Way binding, remember to store your data in public attributes of your class, as the framework needs to access it from outside.
-This is similar to the PBO/PAI screen days, where data needed to be stored in global variables.
+When using One-Way or Two-Way binding, ensure your data is stored in the public attributes of your class.
+This allows the framework to access it from outside.
+This is similar to the PBO/PAI screen days, where data had to be stored in global variables.
 :::